ourzora/mad-realities-auction/README.md

 ## SWEETEN THE POT, SPICE UP THE PLOT.

 Every week, we release and auction a new unique 1/1 representing the next episode of Proof of Love.
-Winners can put anyone in as a contestant on the next episode.
-Proceeds increase finale jackpot size.
+Winners can put anyone in as a contestant on the next episode, and sponsor the next episode.
+Proceeds increase finale jackpot size -- by participating in the auctions, you're directly making the show spicier.

 Auction ends live on screen at the end of the live aftershow.
 Episode starts at 8pm ET.